abrahamprz/pong/README.md

 - [x] Implement a basic AI for either Player 1 or 2 (or both!).

+## Running the Game
+This game is built using the [LÖVE](https://love2d.org/) framework.
+To run the game, you'll need to have LÖVE installed on your machine.

+You can follow the [Getting Started](https://love2d.org/wiki/Getting_Started) guide on the LÖVE website to install the framework and run the game.

 ## Music Credits
 Music used in this project is from [Fesliyan Studios](https://www.fesliyanstudios.com):